 Adjust the spices to suit your taste buds.

 You can get ready made tamarind pulp to avoid the fuss of sieving and cleaning.
+It saves time too.

 This is the basic recipe of chutney.
 You can add a pinch of ginger powder, use blended dates or jaggery (gur) in place of sugar.